ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

 ### Column Filters

 * `IServerSideGetRowsRequest.filterModel` can now be of type AdvancedFilterModel | null if Advanced Filter is enabled, or FilterModel otherwise (for Column Filters).
-* There are new localisation keys for the Date Filter - `lessThan` is now `before`, and `greaterThan` is now `after`.
-As these are new localization keys which don't appear in your localization dictionaries, you will see the English strings for "before" and "after" used in the date filter options list.
-Please provide translations for these 2 new keys in your localized dictionaries to display your translation instead.
+* Added new localisation keys for the Date Filter - `lessThan` is now `before`, and `greaterThan` is now `after`.
+Please provide translations for these 2 new keys in your localized dictionaries to display your translation instead of the English strings for "before" and "after".

 ### Row Grouping